kentik/config-snippets/Cisco/IOS-XR/README.md

 ```

 # Streaming Telemetry notes
-Currently, Streaming Telemetry is only supported for dial-out configurations on the IOS XR platform
+Currently, Streaming Telemetry is only supported for dial-out configurations on the IOS XR platform using Kentik's kproxy.
+Dial-in is supported using kagent with Kentik's NMS product.